 But despite the crap presentation, it was great to see it again on a big screen (I’d previously had the opportunity in the early ’80s when several of Hitchcock’s movies were restored and given a theatrical re-release).
 And I was confirmed in my opinion that The Birds is one of Hitchcock’s greatest films, virtually flawless in construction, working so well dramatically that any weaknesses in the optical effects (at least viewed from today’s slick CG standard) seem irrelevant.
 Those shots – composites of location footage, matte paintings, layers of superimposition – have great dramatic power; one of them is one of my all-time favourite shots from any movie I’ve ever seen: after the big attack on the town, with the explosion of the gas station, a chaotic and noisy depiction of terror and violence, Hitchcock cuts to a “god’s eye” view of the town, all sound dropped except for the wind.
 After holding on this for a long moment, a single gull glides in from the side of the frame, then another, and another … the town so small below appears fragile and vulnerable against the implacably calm gathering of the birds high above.

 Perhaps the biggest thing I noticed this time was that the performances seem to improve with the increase in scale – something I was really struck by when I saw a screening of Psycho six years ago.
-Hitchcock’s reputation with regard to actors has always been problematic (I have a friend who thinks he was a terrible director of actors), but here once again it was possible to see nuances and subtleties which are not always apparent on a TV screen.
+Hitchcock’s reputation with regard to actors has always been problematic (I have a friend, a high school drama teacher, who thinks he was a terrible director of actors), but here once again it was possible to see nuances and subtleties which are not always apparent on a TV screen.
 Even Tippi Hedren, despite her limited range, gives an affecting performance, with minor supporting actors providing colour and shading to Evan Hunter’s superb script.
 Just look at the short scene in which Melanie stops in at the Bodega Bay store-cum-post office to ask directions to the Brenner place and the lightly amused way in which she has to pry the information, bit by bit, from the friendly but very laconic storekeeper (John McGovern); it’s a tiny gem of character detail and comic timing, and a key indicator of why the film works so well.

 Although The Birds is a disaster film, the granddaddy of all Nature-turns-on-Mankind stories, Hunter and Hitchcock ease us into it with skillful misdirection.
 It begins as a finely tuned romantic comedy about Melanie (Hedren), a spoilt heiress, and Mitch Brenner (Rod Taylor), a lawyer from the small town of Bodega Bay who now practices in San Francisco.
 They meet cute in a pet shop when he recognizes her and plays a humiliating trick on her by pretending to think she’s a store clerk, exposing her complete ignorance of the birds on display.
 His rather low opinion of her is based on society page stories of her privileged escapades.
 Her response is a mixture of anger and attraction, and she follows him back to Bodega Bay for the weekend, hoping to make him feel guilty for his trick with an act of (self-serving) generosity.